 Each request from the client (browser) server includes 3 main steps:

-- Client (browser) sends request to server
+- Client (browser) sends a request to the server

 - Server processes client request

-- Server sends response to server
+- The server sends a response to the client

 Let's have a look at a sample web-page request and see how the browser parses and processes the request: